Bottlenose dolphin: Interaction

 The species sometimes shows curiosity towards humans in or near water.
 Occasionally, they rescue injured divers by raising them to the surface.
 They also do this to help injured members of their own species.
 In November 2004, a dramatic report of dolphin intervention came from New Zealand.
-Four lifeguards, swimming 100 m off the coast near Whangarei, were approached by a shark (reportedly a great white shark).
+Four lifeguards, swimming 100 m off the coast near Whangārei, were approached by a shark (reportedly a great white shark).
 Bottlenose dolphins herded the swimmers together and surrounded them for 40 minutes, preventing the shark from attacking, as they slowly swam to shore.

 In coastal regions, dolphins run the risk of colliding with boats.
 Researchers of the Bottlenose Dolphin Research Institute first quantified data about solitary bottlenose dolphin diving behavior in the presence and absence of boats.
 Dolphins responded more to tourist than fishing vessels.
 Driving behavior, speed, engine type and separation distance all affected dolphin safety.

 However, dolphins in these areas can also coexist with humans.
 For example, in the town of Laguna in south Brazil, a pod of bottlenose dolphins resides in the estuary, and some of its members cooperate with humans.
 These cooperating dolphins are individually recognized by the local fishermen, who name them.
 The fishermen typically stand up to their knees in the shallow waters or sit in canoes, waiting for the dolphins.
 Now and then, one or more dolphins appear, driving the fish towards the line of fishermen.
 One dolphin then displays a unique body movement outside the water, which serves as a signal to the fishermen to cast their nets (the entire sequence is shown here, and a detailed description of the signal's characteristics is available here).
 In this unique form of cooperation, the dolphins gain because the fish are disoriented and because the fish cannot escape to shallow water where the larger dolphins cannot swim.
 Likewise, studies show that fishermen casting their nets following the unique signal catch more fish than when fishing alone, without the help of the dolphins.
 The dolphins were not trained for this behavior; the collaboration began before 1847.
 Similar cooperative fisheries also exist in Mauritania, Africa.

 Commercial 'dolphin encounter' enterprises and tours operate in many countries.
 The documentary film The Cove documents how dolphins are captured and sold to some of these enterprises (particularly in Asia) while the remaining pod is slaughtered.
 In addition to such endeavors, the individuals swim with and surface near surfers at the beach.
 Bottlenose dolphins perform in many aquaria, generating controversy.
 Animal welfare activists and certain scientists have claimed that the dolphins do not have adequate space or receive adequate care or stimulation.
 However, others, notably SeaWorld, counter by claiming that the dolphins are properly cared for, have much environmental stimulation and enjoy interacting with humans.

 Eight bottlenose dolphins that lived at the Marine Life Aquarium in Gulfport, Mississippi, were swept away from their aquarium pool during Hurricane Katrina.
 They were later found in the Gulf of Mexico and returned to captivity.